Visual studio code

 - C/C++ Themes [optional]: provides a theme extension to VS code that

-closely match Visual Studio themes and include colors for many of the
+closely matches Visual Studio themes and includes colors for many of

-- CMake Tools: provides the native developer a full-featured workflow
+- CMake Tools: provides the native developer with a full-featured

-You can install directly the whole C/C++ pack or the extension
+You can install the entire C/C++ pack at once or install the extensions

 - Click on the “Extension” button in the primary side bar (located on